For decades UK governments have sought to impose a fixed employment status on as many in the workforce as possible.

 - Abolish national insurance as a separate tax (and merge into income tax and/or corporation tax).

-- Set up a portable tax and benefits account for each individual; irrespective of whether a person works for a particular company for one week or ten years, this account can accrue state pension entitlement, a basket of protections against discrimination or unfair dismissal, the education credit mentioned earlier and the ability to manage self-assessment, expense claims and so on.
+- Set up a portable tax and benefits account for each individual; irrespective of whether a person works for a particular company for one week or ten years, this account can accrue state pension entitlement, a basket of protections against discrimination or unfair dismissal, the education credit (mentioned above) and the ability to manage self-assessment, expense claims and so on.

 - Develop a system which can accommodate “negative income tax” so that over the course of a working life any necessary benefits could be applied through the same mechanism.

-The outcome would be consistency, a more efficient management of the tax and benefits system and an approach to work and ‘employment’ status more in line with the direction of travel in the new, more digital, workplace.
-Increased home-working merely increases the need for changes.
+The outcome would be consistency, a more efficient management of the tax and benefits system and an approach to work and ‘employment’ status better aligned with the direction of travel in the new, more digital, workplace.
+Increased home-working merely increases the need for these changes.

 There would also be a transformational impact on how an individual would view their own ‘employment’ career; accepting responsibility, recognising the need for adaptability and flexibility and encouraging entrepreneurship and innovation.